ericfesta2/oxwall/README.md

 up-to-date with modern technologies and standards.
 While the goal of this project is to maintain Oxwall's compatibility with a variety of web hosts, it raises the minimum supported version of PHP to 8.3 and MySQL to 8.0.

+The original Oxwall repository can be found here: https://github.com/oxwall/oxwall

 COMPATIBILITY WITH LEGACY OXWALL
 ================================